IBC's Organizational Structure

 Office of the Director

 The Interior Business Center Director provides leadership and strategic direction for the organization.
-The Director's Office administers NBC-wide programs such as corporate communications, transformation efforts, management control, correspondence, performance management, and coordination of activities that cross Interior Business Center Directorates.
-The Office of the Director is located in the Main Interior Building in Washington, D.C.
+The Office of the Director manages and oversees enterprise programs including transformation, strategic planning, internal controls and audit oversight, customer relationship management, communications, emergency management, facilities support and coordination of community service activities.
+The Office of the Director is located in the Main Interior Building in Washington, DC.

 Acquisition Services Directorate

-The Acquisition Services Directorate (AQD) provides strategic guidance on acquisition, federal assistance, and other transaction policies and practices; serves as a competition advocate; provides budget and rate management; and administers a management control review program to ensure compliance with statutes and regulations.
+The Acquisition Services Directorate (AQD) provides strategic guidance on acquisition, federal assistance, and other transaction policies and practices; serves as a competition advocate; provides budget and rate management; and, administers a management control review program to ensure compliance with statutes and regulations.
 AQD oversees the acquisition and administrative services under the delegated authority of the Office of Management and Budget and the Department of the Interior for service-for-fee intergovernmental revolving funds.
 The Directorate provides full end-to-end contract management services.
-The headquarters office is located in Herndon, VA, and has offices in Washington, DC; Denver, Colo; Sierra Vista, Ariz; Boise, Idaho; and Anchorage, Alaska.
+The headquarters office is located in Herndon, VA, and has offices in Washington, DC; Denver, CO; Sierra Vista, AZ; Boise, ID; and Anchorage, AK.

 Financial Management Directorate